protocol/web3-dev-team/proposals/content-addressed-pkg-mgmt.md

 _What must be true for this project to matter?_
 <!--(bullet list)-->
 * package management data is content addressable
+* package manager users care about the verifiablity of their software supply chain

 #### User workflow example
 _How would a developer or user use this new capability?_